10 Facts About Harry Houdini

 He likely took the first part of his stage name from his childhood nickname, "Ehrie," although some sources say that his first name was a tribute to magician Harry Kellar.
 His last name, however, was definitely a tribute to French illusionist Jean-Eugène Robert-Houdin.

-2. According to legend, He also named Buster Keaton, although inadvertently.
+2. According to legend, Harry Houdini also named Buster Keaton, although inadvertently.

 Along with Houdini, Buster's dad, Joe, was the co-owner of a traveling show called the Mohawk Indian Medicine Company.
 The story Buster tells (though some believe it's a myth) is that one

-3. He introduced his famous milk can trick in 1908.
+3. Harry Houdini introduced his famous milk can trick in 1908.

 If you're not familiar with it, Houdini invented an oversized milk can that would be filled with water for his act.
 Once in the can, he would be handcuffed and sealed inside, then left behind a curtain to make his daring escape.
 When this became too commonplace, he further encased the milk can in a wooden crate.
 Perhaps building on this stunt, the folks at Joshua Tetley & Son, the brewers behind Tetley's beer, invited him to escape from a cask of their fine product.
 Houdini accepted and gave the stunt

-4. Houdini probably didn't die from a sucker punch.
+4. Harry Houdini probably didn't die from a sucker punch.

 Houdini had long boasted of his physical prowess—and one of his claims was that he could withstand a punch from anyone.
 After a performance in Montreal on October 20, 1926, a student from McGill University asked him if this was true, and when Harry said it was, the student immediately punched him three times in the gut.
 Surprised by the blows, Houdini didn't have a chance to tighten his abs, which was part of his secret.
 He ultimately died of a ruptured appendix days later, which many people said was brought on by the punches.
 But that's not necessarily true.